JustGinger888/ContemporaryWebApplications/README.md

 ##### The Five Phases

-While researching Design Thinking I choose to look into the modern 5 phases approach as proposed by the the Hasso-Plattner Institute of Design at Stanford University.
-As it seemed more applicable to my project tha the original 5 phase approach.
+While researching Design Thinking I choose to investigate the modern 5 phases approach as proposed by the Hasso-Plattner Institute of Design at Stanford University.
+As it seemed more applicable to my project than the original 7 phase approach.

 However, these phases are not linear and lack a strict ending point.
-Hence even when reaching the final test phase it is possible that more improvements or issues could arise, all of which could require backtracking with this new information to define the solution further with new knowledge.
+Hence even when reaching the final test phase, it is possible that more improvements or issues could arise, all of which could require backtracking with this new information to define the solution further with new knowledge.

 1. Empathize
    - A critical phase where an understanding of the problems you are trying to solve come from.
    - By seeing the issues from the perspective of user you'd understand the problems they face daily
-   - Ideal for this project as I myself am also a student who can relate to issues my peers face to some extent
+   - Ideal for this project as I am also a student who can relate to issues my peers face to some extent
    - This is achieved by identifying the need and addressing it.
    - A phase with major focuses on research, specifically client based
    - Which directly would influence my methods for researching